SvenGroot/Ookii.CommandLine.Cpp/docs/Tutorial.md

 This is essentially the same as we did when generating a regular parser, except instead of `[arguments]`, subcommands need to start with the `[command]` attribute.
-The argument to that attribute specified the name of the command, and any comment lines after the attributes are the description of the command.
+The argument to that attribute specifies the name of the command, and any comment lines after the attributes are the description of the command.

 We also didn't declare a `parse()` method; we just need to declare (but not define) the constructor.